 Holders of PCs and Freddie Mac REMIC classes have various rights under the agreements governing their securities.
-If a default occurs under one of these agreements, holders of a specified percentage of the affected PCs or REMIC classes may seek to remove Freddie Mac under that agreement.
-As Trustee, we will hold the PCs and REMIC classes that back Pass-Through Certificates.
-However, the Pass-Through Trust Agreement generally allows the Holders of the Pass-Through Certificates, rather than Freddie Mac, to act if an event of default occurs under the related PC or REMIC agreement.
+For example, if an "event of default" occurs under one of these agreements, holders of a specified percentage of the affected PCs or REMIC classes may seek to remove Freddie Mac under that agreement.
+Freddie Mac itself holds the PCs and REMIC classes that back Pass-Through Certificates.
+However, the Pass-Through Agreement generally allows the

+Holders of the Pass-Through Certificates, rather than Freddie Mac, to act if an event of default occurs under the related PC or REMIC agreement.
 For this purpose, the Holders of Pass-Through Certificates will be treated as the holders of the affected PC or REMIC class in proportion to the outstanding principal amounts of their Pass-Through Certificates.

-Holders of PCs and Freddie Mac REMIC classes also have the right to consent to certain amendments to their governing agreements.
-The Pass-Through Trust Agreement provides that, as the holder of a PC or REMIC class that backs Pass-Through Certificates, Freddie Mac, as Trustee, may consent to such an amendment.
+Holders of PCs and Freddie Mac REMIC classes also have the right to consent to amendments to their governing agreements.
+The Pass-Through Agreement provides that, as the holder of a PC or REMIC class that backs Pass-Through Certificates, Freddie Mac may consent to such an amendment.
 However, if the amendment would adversely affect in any material way the interests of the Holders of Pass-Through Certificates, Freddie Mac may not agree to it unless Holders of at least 50% of the outstanding principal or notional principal amount of each affected class consent in writing.
-Despite this rule, Freddie Mac may amend an agreement governing Mortgage Participation Certificates, without the consent of Holders, if the amendment changes Freddie Mac's procedures for calculating payments or passing through prepayments on Mortgage Participation Certificates that back Pass-Through Pools formed after September 1, 1995.
-See the PC Offering Circular for information about payments on Mortgage Participation Certificates.
+Despite this rule, Freddie Mac may amend a PC agreement, without the consent of Holders, if the amendment changes Freddie Mac's procedures for calculating payments or passing through prepayments on PCs that back pass-through pools formed after September 1, 1995.
+See the PC Offering Circular for information about payments on PCs.